 In-memory (SurrealMX) — Default in-memory backend since SurrealDB 3.0, with optional snapshots or append-only persistence and support for versioned queries.
 See Run a single-node, in-memory server.

-RocksDB — Persistent embedded storage for write-heavy, SSD-backed workloads.
+RocksDB — Persistent on-disk storage with mature tuning for write-heavy, SSD-backed server workloads.
 See File-backed storage.

 IndexedDB (browser) — Browser-native persistence with binary serialisation for PWAs and local-first web apps.
 See Embedding SurrealDB and the Wasm engine.